-A survey of schools1 in 40 different countries found that Australian Primary Schools claim to have one of the highest bullying rates in the world.
-25% of year 4 students are affected by bullying, with the number rising to a shocking 35% in the final two years of primary school.
+A survey* of schools in 40 different countries found that Australian Primary Schools have one of the highest bullying rates in the world.
+Survey results show that 25% of year 4 students are affected by bullying, with the number rising to a shocking 35% in the final two years of primary school.

 Although bullying is not rare, it is important to acknowledge that some conflicts between children are to be expected.
 Single episodes of rejection, nastiness, random acts of intimidation, hostility, or mutual disagreements are not considered bullying.

-However, there are some clear signs to recognise if someone is being bullied, such as mood swings, becoming withdrawn, frequent tears, bursts of anger, unexplained bruises, cuts, scratches, missing or damaged belongings.
-Other signs include avoidance of school, fall in academic results, becoming upset after going online, minimizing the computer screen and hiding mobile phones when around other people.
+There are, however, some clear signs to recognise if someone is being bullied; mood swings, becoming withdrawn, frequent tears, bursts of anger, unexplained bruises, cuts, scratches, missing or damaged belongings.
+Other signs could include avoidance of school, fall in academic results, becoming upset after going online, hiding the computer screen and hiding mobile phones when around other people.

-To go from a bystander to an upstander (which is someone who recognises when something is wrong and acts to make it right), can be simple.
-Speaking to a teacher, school counselor or trusted adult about what they saw can often be the first step in freeing another individual from the cycle of bullying.
+The change from bystander to upstander (someone who recognises when something is wrong and acts to make it right), can be a simple one.
+Speaking to a teacher, school counsellor or trusted adult about what they saw can often the best first step in stopping the cycle of bullying.